Nov. 23-24, 2024

 • Simplified versions & transcriptions are not accepted.

-• Multiple movements from a work may be entered as one selection, so long as the total program does not exceed the allotted time for the respective division (see above).
+• Multiple movements from a work may be entered as one selection.

 • Music must be memorized.